Wafelack/orion/README.md

 		(_ (+ (fibo (- n 1)) (fibo (- n 2)))))))
 ```

-Differences Between Orion And Orion++
+Differences Between Older Orion and Actual Orion
 -------------------------------------

-*Note: Orion++ refers to the current Orion version, and simply "Orion" refers to the previous version (0.1.0)*

-Orion++ is purely functional, has enums, tuples, pattern matching, and a tiny builtin part.
+The current Orion is purely functional, has enums, tuples, pattern matching, and a tiny builtin part.

-Orion is functional and imperative, has mutation, and an enormous builtin part.
+The older Orion was functional and imperative, had mutation, and an enormous builtin part.

 Code Structure
 --------------